 We cannot provide a specific schedule for prescribed fires in a given area due to the unpredictability of weather and fuel conditions.
-If you would like to be notified the morning of a prescribed fire, please contact us at (518)456-0655 ext.
-1250 or email firstname.lastname@example.org.
-We will be happy to add you to our phone-call notifications list.
+If you would like to be notified when prescribed fires occur in the preserve, please click here.
+We will be happy to add you to our phone-call or email notifications list.

 Burns can only happen when the weather conditions are just right, so most years there are fewer than 20 days when a prescribed burn is even possible.
 We typically use prescribed burning during the spring, summer and fall.